The music box operad: Random generation of musical phrases from patterns: The music box model

 In order to handle concise notations, we shall write any pattern $(\DegPat, \RhyPat)$ as a word $\Pat$ on the alphabet $\Bra{\Rest} \cup \Z$ where the subword of $\Pat$ obtained by removing all occurrences of $\Rest$ is the degree pattern $\DegPat$, and the word obtained by replacing in $\Pat$ each integer by $\Beat$ is the rhythm pattern $\RhyPat$.
 For instance,

 is the concise notation for the pattern

-For this reason, in the sequel, we shall see and treat any pattern $\Pat$ as a word on the alphabet $\Bra{\Rest} \cup \Z$.
-Therefore, for any $i \in [\Length(\Pat)]$, $\Pat_i$ is the $i$-th letter of $\Pat$ which is either $\Rest$ or a degree.
-Remark that the length of $\Pat$ is the length of $\Pat$ as a word and that the arity of $\Pat$ is the number of letters of $\Z$ it has. \medbreak
+By following this convention, in the sequel we shall see and treat any pattern $\Pat$ as a word on the alphabet $\Bra{\Rest} \cup \Z$.
+Therefore, for any $i \in [\Length(\Pat)]$, $\Pat(i)$ is the $i$-th letter of $\Pat$ which is either $\Rest$ or a degree.
+Remark that the length of $\Pat$ is the length of $\Pat$ as a word and that the arity of $\Pat$ is the number of letters of $\Z$ it has.

-Given a rooted scale $(\Scale, r)$ and a tempo, a pattern $\Pat := (\DegPat, \RhyPat)$ specifies a musical phrase, that is a sequence of notes arranged into a rhythm.
-The notes of the musical phrase are the ones specified by the degree pattern $\DegPat$ as explained in Section~\ref{subsubsec:degree_patterns} and their relative durations are specified by the rhythm pattern $\RhyPat$ as explained in Section~\ref{subsubsec:rhythm_patterns}. \medbreak